zhangxiao2018/zhangxiao2018.github.io/_posts/2018-04-05-Poster-Model-Reconstruction-in Additive Printing-A-Approach-For-In-situ Monitoring-And-Nondestructive-Evaluation-of-Printed-Constructs-Site-launched.md

 ---
 layout: post
-title: "Model Reconstruction in Additive Printing:A New Approach for In-situ Monitoring and Nondestructive Evaluation of Printed Constructs."
+title: "Model Reconstruction in Additive Printing:A New Approach for In-situ Monitoring and Nondestructive Evaluation of Printed Constructs"
 date: 2018-04-05
 ---